 Insurance and Investment Benefits

-- Employer-paid life insurance: typically valued at an amount equal to the employee's base salary.
-(Maximum limits apply)
+Employer-paid life insurance (typically valued at an amount equal to the employee's base salary, but maximum limits apply).

-- Accidental death and dismemberment insurance: valued at an amount up to the employee's base salary.
-(Maximum limits apply)
+Accidental death and dismemberment insurance (valued at an amount up to the employee's base salary, but maximum limits apply).

 Holidays, Vacation Days, and Other Employee Benefits

 Paid vacation days.

 Paid holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day, and two flexible holidays.

 Tuition reimbursement (up to 100% reimbursement).

 Access to internal and external training programs.